-Rapé – pronounced ha-PAY – is a preparation of powdered medicinal herbs, often with a tobacco base – that is taken through the nose.
+Rapé – pronounced ha-PAY – is a preparation of powdered medicinal herbs, often with a tobacco base, that is taken through the nose.
 This practice of consuming powdered plant medicines through the nose is pre-Columbian and was first observed among the Brazilian indigenous tribes.
-In Europe, herbal snuff was introduced by the doctor and botanic Francisco Hernández de Boncalo in 1577 and the elites often took snuff as a headache treatment.
-During the XVIII century inhaling snuff became fashionable among the European aristocracy.
+In Europe, herbal snuff was introduced by the doctor and botanist Francisco Hernández de Boncalo in 1577 and the elites often took snuff as a headache treatment.
+During the 18th century inhaling snuff became fashionable among the European aristocracy.

 Video Thumbnail Credit: Geenss Archenti Flores